KasiaPaloma/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 01](https://github.com/KasiaPaloma/IntroToProg-Python-Mod07/blob/main/docs/DocImage01.png "Figure 01")
 ###### Figure 01.
 The results of Listing 01

-The try and except blocks, examples of structured error handling, were created to offer more consistency within programs and different developers. https://www.youtube.com/watch?v=nlCKrKGHSSk gives a quick overview of the four clauses in Python Exception handling.
+The try and except blocks, examples of structured error handling, were created to offer more consistency within programs and different developers.
+This [YouTube Video](https://www.youtube.com/watch?v=nlCKrKGHSSk) gives a quick overview of the four clauses in Python Exception handling.
 Below we will use the same code as above, but use try and except to help the user receive an error message that will guide them in the right direction.
 In this example we are replacing the specific exception ValueError message with “Age should be a number.”
 ```
 while True:
     try: